Can I get local authority-funded care in my home?

 - Read more about the rules on giving away assets and property.

-- less than the lower limit (£14,250): you’ll be entitled to maximum support from the local authority.
+The lower threshold is £14,250: if you have less than this amount, you’ll be entitled to maximum support from the local authority.
 You won’t have to contribute from your capital, but you may still be expected to contribute from your income

-If you have less than £23,250 in capital, but your weekly income is considered to be high enough to cover the cost of your care, you’ll also have to pay all of your fees.
+Remember that your income will also be taken into account.
+Even if you have less than £23,250 in savings, if your weekly income is considered to high enough to cover the cost of your care, you’ll have to pay all of your fees.

-If you’re a pensioner, any contributions you make shouldn’t take your income below the level of the weekly Minimum Income Guarantee (MIG), which is £189 (2021-22).
-If you’re a member of a couple, your individual MIG is £144.30, or £288.60 if you both need care.
+However, any contributions you make shouldn’t take your income below a minimum protected level, known as the Minimum Income Guarantee (MIG), which is £189 a week (2021-22).
+If you’re part of a couple, your individual MIG is £144.30, or £288.60 if you both need care.

 Some local authorities top up the basic MIG level to allow you to keep more of your income, so it’s worth asking your local authority what their policy is to enable you to plan your cash flow.